-To minimize any conflict of interest that may rise between the company and its auditor, the Catholic Policy supports the rotation of auditors.
+To minimize any conflict of interest that may rise between the company and its auditor, Social Advisory Services supports the rotation of auditors.
 Currently, SEC rules provide that partners should be rotated every five years.
-However, the long tenure of audit firms at U.S. companies can be problematic.
+However, Social Advisory Services also believes that the long tenure of audit firms at U.S. companies can be problematic.

-Vote FOR shareholder proposals to rotate company's auditor every five years or more.
-Proposed rotation periods of less than five years is unreasonably restrictive and may negatively affect audit quality and service while increasing expense.
+• Vote FOR shareholder proposals to rotate company's auditor every five years or more.
+Social Advisory Services believes that proposing a rotation period less than five years is unreasonably restrictive and may negatively affect audit quality and service while increasing expense.